adamsilver/adamsilver.io-jekyll/_drafts/2014-02-01-form-accessibility.md

 <a name="selectControlAbuse"></a>
 ## Select control abuse

 The select element provides a list of options of which one can be selected for input.
-An accessibility issue arises when they are abused with the use of JavaScript; submitting the form when the select *changes* value.
+An accessibility issue arises when they are abused with the use of script; submitting the form when the select *changes* value.

 This is an accessibility issue for keyboard users because as they scroll through each value with the keyboard the page is refreshed.
 So selecting option 5 means 4 page refreshes.